UNLOCK FREE TRAINING

 (b) Assists or offers to assist another person to commit a violation described in paragraph (a).

-If you engage in real estate transactions and assign a contract, you might collect a fee.
+You might collect a fee if you engage in real estate transactions and assign a contract.
 This amount must be disclosed to all parties as part of the transaction process.
-When using a double closing or a buy and sell method, the wholesaler is not required to disclose how much profit they are making when they flip a property to a final buyer.
+When using a double closing or a buy-and-sell method, the wholesaler is not required to disclose how much profit they make when they flip a property to a final buyer.

-The Nevada Real Estate Division (NRED) is also a good place to do a lot of due diligence to familiarize yourself with the legal requirements related to real estate licensing and related laws such as disclosures and compliance.
+The Nevada Real Estate Division (NRED) is also a good place to do extensive due diligence and familiarize yourself with the legal requirements related to real estate licensing and related laws, such as disclosures and compliance.
+Consequently, it's a great source for those asking, "Is wholesaling real estate legal in Nevada?"

 Do You Need A License To Wholesale Real Estate In Nevada?